Don't panic—here's how to remove the dreaded heat tint.

 Picture this: After cooking your first meal in a brand-new Stainless Clad Pan and admiring how it shines on your stovetop, you notice a rainbow stain on the interior—and your dreams of perfect sears and simmering sauces disappear.

 Luckily, this rainbow stain—otherwise known as heat tint—doesn't affect the cooking performance of your pan at all, and is simply an aesthetic imperfection.
 Let's get into why this rainbow stain appears and how to get rid of it.

 The rainbow stain on Stainless Steel is what's known as "heat tint."
-Stainless Steel contains a small amount of chromium in it to help resist corrosion and rusting.
+Stainless steel contains a small amount of chromium to help resist corrosion and rusting.
 When chromium and air mix, a protective layer is formed on your pan.

 This is a simple answer: No. This is purely an aesthetic issue, so if it doesn't bother you, then you can cook away with your Stainless Clad.

 If you have your Make It Like New Cleaner handy, simply create a paste with some water and the cleaner and scrub it away with a non-abrasive sponge.

 If you don't have our cleaner, you can use Bar Keeper's Friend as a substitute, or follow the below instructions to restore your pan: